-- Never unplug the USB cable, or operate the camera while viewing or storing images.
-Doing so can cause data to become corrupted. - The camera does not support operation with Mac OS X 10.0.
-Operation is supported with Mac OS 10.1, 10.2, 10.3, 10.4, 10.5, 10.6, and 10.7 (using the OS standard USB driver) only.
+The camera does not support operation with Mac OS 8.6 or earlier, or Mac OS X 10.0.
+Operation is supported with Mac OS 9, X (10.1, 10.2, 10.3, 10.4, 10.5, 10.6) only.
+Use the standard USB driver that comes with your supported operating system.

-You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer.

-■ To connect the camera to your computer and save files
+- You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
+For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - 1.
+Press [()] (Power) to turn off the camera. - Open the frame (page 13), hook your nail into the groove of the USB port cover, and then pull the cover in the direction indicated by the arrow to open it.

-Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh.
+3. Use the USB cable that comes with the camera to connect it to your Macintosh.

-The camera will turn on automatically and battery charging will start (page 21).
+The camera will turn on automatically and battery charging will start (page 20).

-The camera may not turn on automatically in the case of certain computer models or connection conditions.
-If this happens, press [this] (Power) to turn on the camera.
+- The camera may not turn on automatically in the case of certain computer models or connection conditions.
+If this happens, press [也] (Power) to turn on the camera. - Make sure that you insert the cable connector into the USB port until you feel it click securely into place.
+Failure to insert the connector fully can result in poor communication or malfunction.